cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/index.md

 * Explore relaying with IBC, including how to work with the Go and Hermes relayers.
 * Take a closer look at custom IBC apps and how to make a module IBC-enabled.
 * Discover how to add packet and acknodledgment data.
+* Dive into adding modules to existing chains to make them IBC-enabled.
+* Understand how to send information from one IBC-enabled chain to another.
 * Learn what an IBC middleware is and how to create a custom middleware to integrate it into your chain.

 </HighlightBox>